London Pride's Seriously Ill-Advised Poster Campaign Generates Controversy

-Even as a joke, using "gay" as an insult is unacceptable and posters like this only serve to normalise this type of rhetoric.
+Even as a joke, using "gay" as an insult is unacceptable and posters like this only serve to normalize this type of rhetoric.

 Advertisement